Availability: In StockCompare

+Opana (oxymorphone) is an opioid pain medication.
+An opioid is sometimes called a narcotic.
 Opana is used to treat moderate to severe pain.
 The extended-release form of this medicine is for around-the-clock treatment of severe pain.
 Opana ER is not for use on an as-needed basis for pain.
-Opana may also be used for purposes not listed in this medication guide.
+Opana may also..

 You should not use Opana 20mg if you have severe asthma or breathing problems, a blockage in your stomach or intestines, or moderate to severe liver disease.